alexKleider/phInfo/README.md

         cd phInfo

-##### Network Setup for `Raspberry Pi`
+##### Network Setup

+Network configuration is dependent on the hardware being used.
+These instructions assume that there is an ethernet (eth0) port and either a built in wifi or a usb wifi dongle as is true for the Raspberry Pi.
+The instructions provided will have to be modified if this is not your use case.
-If using a Raspberry Pi there is some set up needed for the access point and networking in general.
-This is done by commands in the pi-networking.sh and the pi-iptables.sh scripts.
+Configuration is done by commands in the networking.sh and the iptables.sh scripts.
 There must be a reboot between the two.
-But before beginning have a look through the initial comments in pi-networking; you will probably want to edit some of the files mentioned.
+But before beginning have a look through the initial comments in `networking.sh`; you will probably want to edit some of the files mentioned.

-        # Edit pi-networking.sh
+        # Edit networking.sh
-        ./pi-networking.sh
+        ./networking.sh
         # Wait a few minutes for the reboot before loging on again.
         cd phInfo
-        ./pi-iptables.sh
+        ./iptables.sh

 The last command again ends with a reboot.